Sample path behavior of a L\'evy insurance risk process approaching ruin, under the Cram\'er-Lundberg and convolution equivalent conditions: Introduction

-As it stands the formulation in \eqref{As} makes no sense for a general L\'evy process.
-To even apply to the {\it compound Poisson model}, the most popular risk model, some reformulation is needed.
-Furthermore, to prove \eqref{As}, Asmussen derives a renewal equation by considering the two cases $\tau(0)=\tu$ and $\tau(0)<\tu$.
-This is a standard renewal theoretic device which has no hope of success in the general L\'evy insurance risk model since typically $\tau(0)=0$.
-To circumvent these problems we apply excursion arguments that enable us to derive not only new results in the Cram\'er-Lundberg setting, but also to provide a unified approach to the general L\'evy insurance risk process under \eqref{Cr} and \eqref{Sa}, thus explaining the striking similarity between results in the two different settings.
+As it stands, the formulation in (\ref{As}) makes no sense for a general L\'evy process.
+To apply even to the compound Poisson model, the most popular risk model, some reformulation is needed.
+Furthermore, to prove (\ref{As}), Asmussen derives a renewal equation by considering the two cases $\tau(0)=\tau(u)$ and $\tau(0)<\tau(u)$.
+This is a standard renewal theoretic device which has no hope of success in the general L\' evy insurance risk model since typically $\tau(0)=0$.
+To circumvent these problems, we apply arguments from fluctuation theory and excursion theory.
+This allows us to describe, for any L\'evy process, the final segment of the path from the time of the last maximum prior to ruin, up until the time of ruin.
+This description is in terms of the renewal measure $V$ of the ascending ladder height process and the excursion measure of $X$ below its running supremum $\Xbar$.
+The key observation that ties together the two cases (\ref{Cr}) and (\ref{Sa}), and allows proof of convergence as $u\to\infty$, is that in either case, $(\Vbar\circ \ln) $ is regularly varying at infinity with index $-\ga$, where $\Vbar (u)=V(\infty)-V(u)$.
+This allows us to derive not only new results in the Cram\'er--Lundberg setting, but also to provide a tool for transferring results from one setting to the other, and in particular, to explain the striking similarity between results under (\ref{Cr}) and (\ref{Sa}).